 This is not an exhaustive listing for passages about the topics fasting and food.
 I encourage you to open your Bible and read and study the passages in their full context to understand their message completely.

-Proverbs 28: 21 To show partiality is not good—yet a man will do wrong for a piece of bread.
+21 To show partiality is not good, but for a piece of bread a man will do wrong.

 God’s True Food

 John 4: 34

 34 Jesus said to them, “My food is to do the will of him who sent me and to accomplish his work.

 John 6:26-35, 58